ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Reference/SDK API Reference.md

             },
             "network": {
                 "type": "string",
-                "description": "Name of the network [convert network_id to string based on the value]" },
+                "description": "either SMR or IOTA [convert network_id to string based on the value]" },
             "status": {
                 "type": "string",